An Overview of Casino Superstitions

 This is a common gambling superstition among some Asian gamblers.
 The rear entrance is preferred, and the ritual stretches back to the 1990s when the MGM Grand redesigned its famous lion’s mouth entrance.

 Similar gambling superstitions about architecture are more recent.
-The Hippodrome Casino in London, England, had to redesign its new VIP hall as the layout was considered not to have the required “feng shui.”
-It was completely reimagined for the benefit of the well-heeled, and very superstitious, clientele.
+The Hippodrome Casino in London, England, had to redesign its new VIP hall because its layout was considered to lack the required “feng shui.”
+It was completely reimagined for the benefit of the well-heeled and very superstitious clientele.

 5. Itchy Hands

 The belief may originate from an ancient superstition that an itchy left palm meant you were about to lose money.
-Look out for an itchy right palm, however: It could be a sign that you’re about to hit the jackpot.
+An itchy right palm, however, could be a sign that you're about to hit the jackpot.

 6. Using $50 Bills

 Receiving $50 bills is seen as unlucky by some gamblers.
-Much of the counterfeit cash seen in the U.S. comes in the form of $50 bills, and sometimes they are just too hard to break when you visit the store.
+Much of the counterfeit cash seen in the US comes in $50 bills, and sometimes they are just too hard to break when you visit the store.

 7. Lending Money to Another Player

-If you want bring bad gambling luck on yourself, lend cash to another player.
-As well as the financial considerations, lending money to other gamblers is thought to adversely affect your own games.
+If you want to bring bad luck on yourself, lend cash to another player.
+As well as the financial considerations, lending money to other gamblers is thought to adversely affect your own game.

 8. Whistling While Playing